 Subdivision 3.16b Relationship of Post-Tenure Review to Promotion to Professor

-Post-tenure review and Promotion to Professor are independent processes.
-However, promotion to Professor can take the place of post-tenure review.
+Post-tenure review and Promotion to Professor are independent processes; departments document their standards, which may be different, for each in the Departmental Standards and Criteria Document (Subdivision 3.1f).
+However, consideration for promotion to Professor takes the place of post-tenure review.
 A successful post-tenure review does not automatically qualify a faculty member for promotion to Professor.
 At the same time, a successful post-tenure review does not require meeting all the criteria necessary for promotion to Professor.

 Subdivision 3.16c Post-Tenure Review Clock

-Faculty undergo post-tenure review every six years or after receiving three Needs Improvement designations during annual reviews within the six year review period, whichever comes first (see Subdivision 3.1f).
+Faculty undergo post-tenure review every six years or after receiving three Needs Improvement designations during annual reviews within the six year review period, whichever comes first.

 Subdivision 3.16d Post-Tenure Review Process